Andrew-CfA/GetFoco/ARCHITECTURE.md

 ### 'mobileVers/dashboard/test/'
 Here are where unit tests are found for "/dashboard/" section of website, tests still need to be implemented!

+### 'mobileVers/mobileVers/media/'
+Files for local instances found here!

+### 'mobileVers/mobileVers/settings/'
+Dev, local and production settings are found here, each one corresponds to a different environment, for example, dev uses the dev postgresql database.

+### 'mobileVers/mobileVers/static/'
+Files that are generated when python collecstatic is run